seece/SpriteBatchRender/README.md

 Output path must be of format

-    C:/some/path/sprite%s%d.png
+	C:/some/path/sprite%s%s.png

-where `%s` and `%d` will be replaced by frame name and rotation angle respectively.
+where `%s` and `%s` will be replaced by frame name and rotation step respectively.

 ## Gotchas